ericsonga/APCSAReview/_sources/Tests/test3nt.rst

    :correct: a
    :feedback_a: A SeedlessGrape IS-A fruit, so the inheritance relationship is correct.
 The constructor for the SeedlessGrape class has two string parameters.
    :feedback_b: The Grape class constructor has two parameters.
 Although a Grape IS-A fruit, the Grape constructor must have two string parameters to compile without error.
    :feedback_c: A Grape is NOT a SeedlessGrape.
-The inheritance relationship is incorrect, and object c does not compile.
+The inheritance relationship is incorrect, and III does not compile.
 Object a is a Fruit at compile-time and a SeedlessGrape at run-time.
-A SeedlessGrape IS-A Fruit, so the object compiles.
+A SeedlessGrape IS-A Fruit, so the code compiles.
-   :feedback_d: The Fruit class is an abstract class, so an object cannot be declared a Fruit object at compile-time.
-Abstract classes cannot have instantiated objects.
+   :feedback_d: The Fruit class is an abstract class.
+You can not create an object of an abstract class type.
    :feedback_e: I is correct, but a Fruit object cannot be instantiated.
-The Fruit class is an abstract class, and abstract class objects cannot be instantiated.
+The Fruit class is an abstract class, and you can not create an object of an abstract class type.

     Consider the ``Fruit``, ``Grape``, and ``SeedlessGrape`` classes shown below.
 Which of the following object declarations will compile without error?